AdobeStock_174743155-1

 Why exactly are pultrusion resins used?
 In simple terms, other than the excellent properties of each of the above resins, resins usually help transfer stress between the fibers.

 Hence, they coat the fibers and bond them together so they can withstand harsh external factors such as corrosion.
-They also offer structural as well as thermal stability to the resulting composite.
-Depending on the application that such profiles are used for, different resins can be employed to meet your specifications.
+They also provide structural and thermal stability to the resulting composite.
+Depending on the application for which such profiles are used, different resins can be employed to meet your specifications.

-For instance, since phenolics have thermal insulation and fire-resistance qualities, they are often applied together with other resins.
+For instance, because phenolics have thermal insulation and fire-resistance properties, they are often used in combination with other resins.
 So the resulting product can be both durable and fire-safe.

 How are Resins Used?